JadLevesque/PPMP-Iceberg/explanations.md

 Macros can only be defined in a single logical source line, that sets the limit on the macro replacement list length, for portable programs, to `4085` characters (assuming you use `#define A ...`).

-The same is true for C11 and C2x.
-In C89 the limits are 1024 simultaneously defined macros and 509 characters in a logical source line.
+The same is true for [C11](https://port70.net/~nsz/c/c11/n1570.html#5.2.4.1) and [C2x](https://port70.net/~nsz/c/c2x/n2434.pdf#subsubsection.5.2.4.1).
+In [C89](https://port70.net/~nsz/c/c89/c89-draft.html#2.2.4.1) the limits are 1024 simultaneously defined macros and 509 characters in a logical source line.

+# function like macros only see parentheses

+Function like macros only see parentheses when it comes to splitting up the arguments, e.g. `FOO({1,3})` calls `FOO` with the arguments `{1` and `3}`.

+This problem often occurs when passing a compound literal, e.g. `(struct Vec3){1,2,3}`, to a function like macro.

+To circumvent this, always pass compound literal enclosed in parentheses.